microsoft/vscode-docs/docs/editor/tasks.md

 >**Note:** A functional pattern must at least provide a match group for `file` and `message` if the `kind` property is set to `file`.
 If no `kind` property is provided or the `kind` property is set to `location`, a function pattern must provide a `line` or `location` property as well.

 >**Note:** The problem matcher only parses output from the given command.
-If you wish to parse output written to separate file (e.g. a log file), make the command that you run print out lines from the separate file before it finishes executing.
+If you want to parse output written to separate file (e.g. a log file), make the command that you run print out lines from the separate file before it finishes executing.

 ## Defining a multiline problem matcher